WilliamsPaleoLab/Farley_Optimizing_Computing_SDMs/theThesis/theThesis.markdown

 $$H(t) = H_static + H_dynamic + \zeta$$
 in which $H(t)$ is the effective processing power, $H_satic$ represents the static, hardware capabilities of the machine that do not change with time and $H_dynamic$ represent the portions of the system that do vary with time.
 Execution times can vary non-deterministically with hardware due to stochastic changes in system state, so $\zeta$ represents process uncertainty and unexplained variance.

-2. [THIS IS COST].
-Can't deal with this right now.
+2. Consumers of computing services are part of a market driven by supply and demand, and face a costs set by computing providers dictated by the effective computing power provided.
+Figure [X] demonstrates an instance of a Google's cost surface as a function of memory and CPUs.

 3. Now, formalize the goals of the model user.
 Every user of an application has a particular set of goals for using it in the first place [@Norman:1984fg].
 Scenario-based interface design informs our development of a finite set of use cases for a given application that fall within the bounds of existing or expected use [@Carroll:1999hh; @Rosson:2002vj].
 For example, consider a hypothetical scenario that could apply to a typical species distribution model user (adapted from [@Smith:2013cs]):

 *Jessica Smith is a land manager at Yellowstone National Park, interested in understanding how Mountain Pine Beetle infestations may change under different anthropogenic climate change scenarios.
 Dr. Smith primarily wishes to characterize how the beetle range might change under the three different IPCC emissions pathways [@Moss:2010en], rather than differences between algorithms or characterization of modeling uncertainty.*

 From this brief scenario, we formalize Dr. Smith's goals with the SDM applications.
-She wishes to model one species (Dendroctonus ponderosae), in a single area of known size (Yellowstone National Park, ~3,500 mi^2), under three climate scenarios.
+She wishes to model one species (*Dendroctonus ponderosae*), in a single area of known size (Yellowstone National Park, ~3,500 mi^2), under three climate scenarios.
 She requires only a single modeling algorithm.

 Using brief user-based scenarios like this, we formalize the user, $U$ as a vector of characteristics that fully characterize the user's goals in the scenario.
 The components of $U$ include a number of experiments to complex, as well as user traits such as experience with the model and familiarity with the interface employed, motivation, skill, and accuracy required.
 Associated with each user is a list of experiments to be completed that specify the number and character of modeling runs the users wants to do.
 Each element of the experiments list is a vector of model characteristics that contain enough information to specify the runtime behavior of a single model run, including modeling algorithm, spatial resolution, training examples, number of input predictor/covariate layers, and number of future time periods to project onto.